akiryk/akiryk.github.com/_posts/2012-09-15-gronster-drawing-game.md

 {% assign caption="The Gronster start screen, visible to first-time users." %}
 {% include custom/pic_normal %}

 The drawing panel is easy and basic.
-You simply draw with the defaults or expand the paintbrush or colors menus to see other options — I kept them limited by design since my goal was quick and easy sketching over elaborate illustration.
+You simply draw with the defaults or expand the paintbrush or colors menus to see other options — I kept them limited by design, since my goal was to enable quick and easy sketching rather than elaborate illustration.
+There are some nice contextual help features, as well.
+For example, when you are new to the site, you get a little help call-out; returning visitors won't see it.
+If you click the brush controls a couple of times, you get a little help call-out that shows you how to use the brush shortcuts.

 {% assign photo="startDrawing" %}
 {% assign caption =""; %}